 Why Six Sigma?

 It would be a mistake to think that Six Sigma is about quality in the traditional sense.
 Quality, defined traditionally as conformance to internal requirements, has little to do with Six Sigma.
 Six Sigma is about helping the organization make more money.
 To link this objective of Six Sigma with quality requires a new definition of quality.
-For Six Sigma purposes I define quality as the value added by a productive endeavor.
-Quality comes in two flavors: potential quality and actual quality.
+For Six Sigma purposes, I define quality as the value added by a productive endeavour.
+Quality comes in two flavours: potential quality and actual quality.
 Potential quality is the known maximum possible value added per unit of input.
-Actual quality is the current value added per unit of input.
+The actual quality is the current value-added per unit of input.
 The difference between potential and actual quality is waste.
 Six Sigma focuses on improving quality (i.e., reduce waste) by helping organizations produce products and services better, faster and cheaper.
 In more traditional terms, Six Sigma focuses on defect prevention, cycle time reduction, and cost savings.
 Unlike mindless cost-cutting programs which reduce value and quality, Six Sigma identifies and eliminates costs which provide no value to customers, waste costs.

 For non-Six Sigma companies, these costs are often extremely high.
 Companies operating at three or four sigma typically spend between 25 and 40 percent of their revenues fixing problems.
 This is known as the cost of quality, or more accurately the cost of poor quality.
 Companies operating at Six Sigma typically spend less than 5 percent of their revenues fixing problems (Figure 1).
 The dollar cost of this gap can be huge.
 General Electric estimates that the gap between three or four sigma and Six Sigma was costing them between $8 billion and $12 billion per year.